cydeb33/JobBlockly/docs/VisualDocumentation.rst

     }
   }

-The first two contains your end marker as well as a win animation, and are always the same.
-The next two concern the obstacle, and must be used as described if you have only one ennemy.
+The first two contain your end marker as well as a win animation, and are always the same.
+The next two concern the obstacle, and must be used as described if you have only one enemy.
 If you have four, you must define them like so :

 .. code-block:: json